SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 entries yet, adding a new entry appends to the metadata file.
 Once the maximum has been reached, we cycle around and begin overwriting previous entries.
-Deletions and moves are handled by uninitializing the old entry (skipping over such tombstone entries while reading), and (un)favoriting is handled by moving the entry between rings.
+Deletions and moves are handled by uninitializing the old entry (skipping over such tombstone entries while reading), and (un)favoriting is handled by moving the entry between metadata rings.

 Every ring includes a header with a 3 byte file signature (chosen by [a fair dice roll](https://xkcd.com/221/) of course), the ring's version (for future compatibility),